wiblingen/DASH-UPRAVA/README.md

 The excellent country flag images are courtesy of [Hampus Joakim Borgos](https://github.com/hampusborgos/country-flags).

+A big "thank you" goes to the wonderful people/devs/sysadmins from the wonderful [M17 Project](https://m17project.org/) for hosting the WPSD disk image mirror server!

 Credit must also be given to to Kim Heinz Hübel; `DG9VH`, and Hans-Juergen Barthen; `DL5DI`, both of whom arguably created the very first MMDVM and ircDDBGateway dashboards (respectively); of which, spawned the entire Pi-Star